sealerio/sealer/docs/site/src/docs/getting-started/plugin.md

-  on all work nodes                   |  'on': node on the specified IP address         |  'on': 192.168.56.113,192.168.56.114,192.168.56.115,192.168.56.116 on a machine with continuous IP     |  'on': 192.168.56.113-192.168.56.116 on the specified label node (action must be set to PostInstall)  |  'on': node-role.kubernetes.io/master= data   : #Specifies the shell command to execute
+  on all work nodes                   |  'on': node on the specified IP address         |  'on': 192.168.56.113,192.168.56.114,192.168.56.115,192.168.56.116 on a machine with continuous IP     |  'on': 192.168.56.113-192.168.56.116 on the specified label node (action must be PostInstall or PreClean)  |  'on': node-role.kubernetes.io/master= data   : #Specifies the shell command to execute
 ```